Periodic Reporting for period 3 - TheMa4HERA (Thermal Management for the Hybrid Electric Regional Aircraft)

 The project will mature major technology bricks for the thermal management to TRL5.
-The aircraft platform is considered for a seating capacity up to 100 passengers (minimum 50) with a range of 400-1000 Kms and Entry Into Service (EIS) 2035
+While the regional aircraft platform is considered for a seating capacity up to 100 passengers (minimum 50) with a range of 400-1000 Kms and Entry Into Service (EIS) 2035, the specificity of this project is that it also provides technology bricks for larger aircraft, namely the SMR segment.

 Adherence to those objectives will be measured through the impact monitoring deployed at Clean Aviation level, and cascaded to each of the pillars